hypernova-developer/Belisarius/README.md

 **"Transform Data into Knowledge, Knowledge into Strategy."**

 Belisarius, named after Flavius Belisarius—one of the greatest strategists in history and the renowned Eastern Roman general—is a high-performance strategic analysis and document processing assistant.
-Developed as an integral module of the **SyntaX** project, this system analyzes complex datasets to deliver critical decision-support reports to the user.
+Developed as an integral module of the **hypernova-Edu** project, this system analyzes complex datasets to deliver critical decision-support reports to the user.

 ## 🧠 Hybrid Intelligence Architecture